Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Related Works

 \section{Related Works}

 In this appendix, we discuss the relevant literature for the \settingnameshort setting.
-We divide this appendix into two parts.
+We divide this appendix into three parts.
 First, we discuss the relevant works concerning graph structures.
 Then, we discuss the literature related to restless and rested bandits, with particular attention to rotting and rising bandits.
+Finally, we discuss related works on competitive analysis.

 \paragraph{Graph Relationships in Bandits.} The graph-triggered bandits setting has been introduced in this work.
 Thus, no prior literature is available on this setting.
 However, we mention similar settings that appeared in the last years. \citet{herlihy2023networked} propose the networked restless bandit setting.
 Despite some similarities with our setting, \eg the presence of a graph among arms, their action space and learning objectives radically differ from ours, and thus the two settings are not comparable.
 In~\citep{jhunjhunwala2018class}, a restless bandit setting is proposed in which the graph structure is not explicit in the formulation; however, the authors develop a graph representation of the policies in the deterministic scenario.
 Their algorithm builds and exploits a graph in an online fashion.
 Once again, we cannot properly compare this setting to ours, despite some sparse similarities.
 Finally, we mention bandits with graph feedback~\citep{alon2015online}.
 Despite this setting being conceptually different from ours since arms do not interact, we report it here just because it features graph topology-dependent bounds.
-We remark that in this case, the graph has not to be intended as a structure for arms interactions but rather as a feedback structure for the learner, in GTBs the feedback is purely bandit.
+We remark that in this case, the graph should not be intended as a structure for arms interactions but rather as a feedback structure for the learner; in GTBs, the feedback is purely bandit.